IB-Tool/ib-tool/README.md

 Toolset for the delineation of settlements on the basis building footprints, road network and land use data

+This tool was developed as part of a Phd thesis.
+For further information, please see the following publication:
+Harig, O.; Hecht, R.; Burghardt, D.; Meinel, G. Automatic Delineation of Urban Growth Boundaries Based on Topographic Data Using Germany as a Case Study.
+ISPRS Int.
+J. Geo-Inf.
+2021, 10, 353. https://doi.org/10.3390/ijgi10050353

 ## 1. Prerequisites